 In the fourth quarter of 2022, the Company identified indicators of impairment related to goodwill due to the Company's overall financial performance and a sustained decrease in the price of the Company's Class A common stock.
 As a result, the Company performed an assessment for impairment as of December 31, 2022 and noted that the Company's share price closed at its lowest price in its trading history and had steadily declined through the end of December 2022, which was not consistent or was significantly worse when compared to the performance of its peers and the healthcare industry as a whole.
-Management concluded that, given the decline in the Company's performance and the sustained decrease in its share price, it was more likely than not that the Company's fair value was less than its carrying amount at December 31, 2022.
+Management concluded that, given the decline in the Company's fair value was less than its carrying amount at December 31, 2022.
 Accordingly, management performed the two-step impairment test by estimating the Company's fair value using a weighted combination of (i) discounted cash flows, using Level 3 inputs such as revenue, profit margin, and discount rate; and (ii) market-based approach, using Level 3 inputs such as comparable companies' market multiples.
 Based on management's comparison of the Company's weighted estimated fair value to its carrying amount, a \$463.5 million goodwill impairment charge was recorded for the three-month period ended December 31, 2022.